Kidnapping and murder of Hanns Martin Schleyer

-The kidnapping and murder of Hanns Martin Schleyer was one of the left-wing terrorist attacks called German Autumn in 1977.

 German industrial leader and former Nazi SS officer Hanns Martin Schleyer was kidnapped on 5 September 1977, by the Red Army Faction (RAF), also known as Baader-Meinhof Gang, in Cologne, West Germany.
 It was intended to force the West German government to release Andreas Baader and three other RAF members being held at the Stammheim Prison near the city of Stuttgart.
-Later, Lufthansa Flight 181 was kidnapped and abducted to Somalia to support the terrorist demands.
+Later, Lufthansa Flight 181 was hijacked and abducted to Somalia to support the terrorist demands.
 West German GSG9 forces liberated the hostages on 18 October 1977, this made the news on radio, after which three RAF leaders died in prison.
 Hanns Martin Schleyer was killed after being a hostage for 43 days.

 Events

 Kidnapping

 Schleyer's abduction was planned by Siegfried Haag, but he was arrested in 1976, so his replacement, Brigitte Mohnhaupt, carried out the abduction.

 On 5 September 1977, an RAF "commando unit" attacked the chauffeured car carrying former Nazi SS officer Schleyer, then president of the German employers' association, in Cologne, just after the car had turned right from Friedrich-Schmidt-Strasse into Vincenz-Statz-Strasse.
 His driver, Heinz Marcisz, 41, was forced to brake when a baby carriage suddenly appeared in the street in front of them.
 The police escort vehicle behind them was unable to stop in time, and crashed into Schleyer's car.

 Peter-Jürgen Boock and Sieglinde Hofmann had pushed the carriage on the street to appear as if they were friends meeting with a baby.
 After the car crash, about six masked RAF members jumped out of a yellow Mercedes parked next to the carriage and sprayed machine gun bullets into the two vehicles.
 The gunfire killed Marcisz and a police officer, Roland Pieler, 20, who was seated in the backseat of Marcisz's car.
 The driver of the police escort vehicle, Reinhold Brändle, 41 and a third police officer, Helmut Ulmer, 24, who was in the second vehicle were also killed.
 The hail of bullets riddled over twenty bullet wounds into the bodies of Brändle and Pieler.
 Schleyer was then pulled out of the car and forced into the RAF assailants' own getaway van.